-EBITDA amounted to € 80.7 million compared with a negative figure of € 234.7 million in 2013, which was penalised by write-downs of investments carried at equity.
+For the Sorgenia Group, EBITDA amounted to € 80.7 million compared with a negative figure of € 234.7 million in 2013, which was penalised by write-downs of investments carried at equity.
 The total gross EBITDA (which takes into account the result of the entire "Renewable Energy" segment classified in the 2014 financial statements of the Sorgenia Group as assets held for sale) amounted to € 106.8 million compared with a negative value of € 226 million in 2013.

-Consolidated EBIT was € 8.2 million compared with a negative figure of € 577.8 million in 2013.
+Consolidated EBIT was € 8.2 million compared with a negative figure of € 577.8 million in 2013 at Sorgenia Group level.

-The net result was a loss of € 79.3 million compared with a loss of € 783.4 million in 2013.
+The consolidated net loss amounted to € 79.3 million compared with a consolidated net loss of € 783.4 million in 2013.